 At the RBAC, our student-athletes are led by an incredible coaching staff that includes current local high school, collegiate, zone team, and National Team coaches.
 Our student-athletes begin with Intro to Water Polo (8-13 years) which focuses on increasing water safety, building confidence, and introducing key water polo concepts and skills.
 Our Gold Academy is the next step.
 In Gold Group (10-14 years), student-athletes will build endurance, develop strength and speed, and improve their water polo skills.
 After Gold Academy, student-athletes are invited to try out for our travel teams.
 We field multiple travel teams at each age group (10 & under, 12 & under, 14 & under, 16 & under, and 18 & under).
 Our travel teams focus on learning teamwork, time management skills, and refining water polo skills while competing in all major water polo tournaments, including United States Club Championships, National Junior Olympics, and the Champions Cup.

 Through the past 11 years, our program has placed over 100 players on national team rosters and 90% of graduating seniors on college teams.
 In the past 5 years, we have medaled 14 times at national events, including winning 5 national championships.

 The most common phrase we hear from our families is: “We wish we had started sooner!”
 Contact our coaching staff today to schedule a time to get started with our program!
 Players may start at any time!
-No prior experience required.
+No prior experience is required.